zilinissleepin/freqtrade/docs/lookahead-analysis.md

 If this happens, use a wider timerange to get more trades for the analysis, or use a timerange where more trades occur.

 After setting the baseline it will then do additional backtest runs for every entry and exit separately.
-When these verification backtests complete, it will compare the indicators at the signal candles (both entry or exit) and report the bias.
+When these verification backtests complete, it will compare both dataframes (baseline and sliced) for any difference in columns' value and report the bias.
 After all signals have been verified or falsified a result table will be generated for the user to see.

 ### How to find and remove bias?
 How can I salvage a biased strategy?